 A note from Mommy Frog: During Walt Disney World's initial reopening phase, park hopping has been temporarily suspended.
 Using Disney's new Park Pass reservation system, all guests are currently only able to visit one park per day.
-Keep hopping back for updates, as we do expect park hopping privileges to return!
-Meanwhile, for all of the details to know before you head back to Walt Disney World, hop over to our full reopening post!
+However, park hopping will return Jan.
+1, 2021!
+In the meantime, for all of the details to know before you head back to Walt Disney World, hop over to our full reopening post!

 When it comes to purchasing Walt Disney World tickets, it seems as if there are endless options.
 Should you stick to one park per day or get park hoppers?
 Do you want to add on water parks?
 The biggest question people have about Disney World tickets is whether they should hop or not.
 When we planned our first visit to the parks, we weren't sure which ones to choose.
 Now we do, and we're hoppy to help you!